LPRD/MissionControl/README.md

-Once an image is pulled, it can be ran using the command line
+Once an image is pulled, it can be run using the command line
 ```bash
 # run a customized container based on a public image
 $ docker run -it  --network host --hostname MCS -v /docker --name MissionControlServer1.2 debian:trixie bash